kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 I was REALLY comfortable with these tools when I started this project.
 I had used them a lot previously and knew how to get them to work as a team inside my dev environment.

-This was especially true of the CSS processing which was (mostly) powered by Gulp.
+This was especially true of the CSS processing, which was (mostly) powered by Gulp.
 Gulp let me create an efficient process for generating a single, production-ready CSS file...linting it, minifying it, etc.

 I actually hit a point where I felt compelled to tweet this...